A photo of a man and a woman from the What is VISP video.

 Yes:

-• If you received an HIV vaccine, AND
+• You received an HIV vaccine, AND

 • You are willing to provide consent to have your blood drawn and for HIV testing.

-If you are not sure if you received an HIV vaccine, call the HVTN VISP Testing Service 1.800.327.2932.
+If you are not sure if you received an HIV vaccine, call your study clinic or the HVTN VISP Testing Service at 1.800.327.2932.

 No: